typesupply/opentype-cookbook/website/content/rules.md

 1. Simple Rules — These adjust either the space around one glyph or the space between two glyphs.
 2. Mind-Blowingly Complex and Astonishingly Powerful Rules — These do things like properly shift combining marks to align precisely with the base forms in Arabic and Devanagari so that things look incredibly spontaneous and beautiful.

-We’re going to cover the simple rules in this document.
+We’re going to cover the simple rules in this cookbook.
 The complex rules are amazing, but too advanced for now.

 ### Position and Advance